OasisLMF/fmpy_uat/README.md

 # fmpy_uat
-repository to sotre assets for fmpy uat
+repository to store assets for fmpy uat